Biopsy 3. Histological examination

 Excisional and incisional biopsy

-These types of biopsies are quite painful, so they are performed under anesthesia or local anesthesia in the operating room (with the exception of an endoscope-guided biopsy), and after them suturing is required.
-Excisional biopsy often performed not only for the purpose of diagnosis, but also for the purpose of treatment, incisional- for diagnostic purposes only.
-Sometimes during surgery for cancer, an urgent incisional biopsy is necessary to clarify the extent of the operation.
+These types of biopsies are quite painful, so they are performed under anesthesia or local anesthesia in an operating room (the exception is a biopsy under endoscope guidance), and they require suturing.
+Excisional biopsy often performed not only for diagnostic purposes, but also for treatment purposes, incisional- for diagnostic purposes only.
+Sometimes during surgery for cancer it is necessary to urgently perform an incisional biopsy to clarify the scope of the operation.

 Needle biopsy

-Minimally invasive method - puncture biopsy.
-Its principle is that a hollow needle is inserted into the pathological formation or organ to be examined.
-Pieces of tissue through which the needle passed through get into it.
-After removing the needle, these areas are sent for examination.
-If you need to examine an organ located deep (i.e., it cannot be seen and “felt”), then the puncture is done under the control of ultrasound or X-ray.
+A minimally invasive method is a puncture biopsy.
+Its principle is that a hollow needle is inserted into the pathological formation or organ that needs to be examined.
+Pieces of tissue through which the needle passed get into it.
+After the needle is removed, these areas are sent for examination.
+If you need to examine an organ that is located deeply (that is, it cannot be seen and “palpated”), then the puncture is done under ultrasound or X-ray control.

-For greater accuracy and reduced injury, a biopsy can be done under the control of ultrasound, endoscope, x-ray.
+For greater accuracy and to reduce trauma, a biopsy can be done under the control of ultrasound, endoscope, or x-ray.

 In practice, two types of puncture biopsy are used:

-The advantage of a puncture biopsy is that this procedure is not painful.
-It is done without general and local anesthesia.
+The advantage of a puncture biopsy is that this procedure is minimally painful.
+It is done without general or local anesthesia.

 In some cases, a local anesthetic is injected into the skin puncture site.
-But this type of biopsy has its drawbacks.
-Firstly, the needle may not enter the pathological formation.
-Secondly, the material remaining in the needle cavity may not be enough for research.
+But this type of biopsy also has its disadvantages.
+Firstly, the needle may not penetrate the pathological formation.
+Secondly, the material remaining in the needle cavity may not be sufficient for examination.

 These factors significantly reduce the reliability of the method.
-The experience of the doctor and the quality of the equipment, under the control of which the manipulation is performed, are able to compensate for the first drawback.
+The doctor’s experience and the quality of the equipment under whose control the manipulation is performed can compensate for the first drawback.
 To compensate for the second, modified techniques are used, in particular, core biopsy.

-This is the name of the devices that are used for fine-needle aspiration biopsy of various organs: pancreas, thyroid and prostate, liver, kidney, etc. A sterile needle is attached to the gun, consisting of a trephine (a tube with a very sharp edge) and a harpoon.
+This is the name of the devices that are used for fine-needle aspiration biopsy of various organs: pancreas, thyroid and prostate glands, liver, kidney, etc. A sterile needle is attached to the gun, consisting of a trephine (a tube with a very sharp edge) and a harpoon.

-When fired, the trephine cuts tissue at great speed, and the harpoon fixes the tissue in the tube.
-As a result, a large column of material appears in the cavity of the needle, which is sent for microscopic examination.
+When fired, the trephine cuts tissue with great speed, and the harpoon fixes the tissue in the tube.
+As a result, a large column of material ends up in the needle cavity, which is sent for microscopic examination.

 Taking swabs and swabs

-In fact, swabs and swabs are not a type of biopsy, but they, like biopsy specimens, are used to determine the type of tissue and cells.
-Imprint smears are taken from accessible objects of study.
-So, taking swabs for atypical cells is widely used in gynecology for the early diagnosis of cervical cancer.
+In fact, taking smears and swabs is not a type of biopsy, but they, like biopsies, are used to determine the type of tissue and cells.
+Fingerprints are taken from accessible research objects.
+Thus, taking smears for atypical cells is widely used in gynecology for early diagnosis of cervical cancer.

-To obtain washings, the lumen of a hollow organ is washed with saline, for example, during bronchoscopy, washings from the bronchi can be obtained.
-Fluid from a cyst (for example, breast cysts for suspected breast cancer) or any body cavity, such as pleural effusion, ascitic fluid, etc., can also be examined for malignant cells.
+To obtain swabs, the lumen of a hollow organ is washed with saline; for example, during bronchoscopy, swabs from the bronchi can be obtained.
+Fluid from a cyst (for example, breast cysts if breast cancer is suspected) or any body cavity, for example, pleural effusion, ascitic fluid, etc., can also be examined for malignant cells.

 Depending on the purpose of the biopsy and the amount of tissue obtained, the following is carried out: